Amman: Climate

+Amman features a hot-summer Mediterranean climate (Köppen: Csa) in its western and northern neighborhoods, while its eastern and southern neighborhoods experience a semi-arid climate (Köppen: BSh/BSk).

+The summer season in Amman is moderately long, characterized by mild heat and refreshing breezes.
+However, occasional heatwaves may occur during this period.
+Spring is brief yet warm, with temperatures reaching highs of 28 °C (82 °F).
+This season typically commences between April and May, lasting for about a month.
+Winter usually sets in around the end of November, extending through early to mid-March.
+During winter, temperatures typically hover around or below 17 °C (63 °F), with sporadic snowfall occurring once or twice a year.

+The average annual rainfall in Amman is around 385 mm (15 in), with great variations between different parts of the city.
+The western areas receive more than 500 mm (20 in) of rainfall, whereas the eastern areas receive less than 250 mm (10 in).
+Rainfall primarily occurs between November and April, and periodic droughts are not uncommon.

+Amman experiences heavy fog on about 120 days each year.
+The city's diverse weather conditions are heavily influenced by differences in elevation.
+While snow might accumulate in the higher-altitude western and northern regions of Amman (with an average altitude of 1,000 m or 3,300 ft above sea level), the city center (at an elevation of 700 m or 2,300 ft) might experience rainfall simultaneously.
+This variation in elevation leads to extreme microclimates within Amman, with each district having its own distinct weather patterns.

 Local government

-Amman is governed by a 41-member city council elected in four-year term direct elections.
+Amman is governed by a 41-member city council elected directly for terms of four years.
 All Jordanian citizens above 18 years old are eligible to vote in the municipal elections.
 However, the mayor is appointed by the king and not through elections.
 In 1909 a city council was established in Amman by Circassian Ismael Babouk who became the first-ever mayor of the capital, and in 1914 Amman's first city district center was founded.

 The Greater Amman Municipality (GAM) has been investing in making the city a better place, through a number of initiatives.
 Green Amman 2020 was initiated in 2014, aiming to turn the city to a green metropolis by 2020.
 According to official statistics, only 2.5% of Amman is green space.
 In 2015 GAM and Zain Jordan started operating free-of-charge Wi-Fi services at 15 locations, including Wakalat Street, Rainbow Street, The Hashemite Plaza, Ashrafieh Cultural Complex, Zaha Cultural Center, Al Hussein Cultural Center, Al Hussein Public Parks and others.